 A center of German culture and crafts of 19th century.
 Examples: Nassau Plantation; art of Mathias and Rudolph Melchior; Rev. Adam Neuthard's School; Stone Masonry of Carl S. Bauer; Lutheran Church with Wantke's handmade organ; and S.K.
 Lewis' Stage Coach Inn.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Early Texas Hotels and Inns (within shouting distance of this marker); Wandke House (approx. 0.2 miles away); Samuel Knight Lewis (approx. 1.4 miles away); Nassau Plantation (approx. 2.6 miles away); Winedale Stagecoach Inn (approx. 3.6 miles away); Town of Shelby (approx. 6˝ miles away); Gotcher Trace (approx. 7.2 miles away); Henniger Family Cemetery (approx. 7.4 miles away).
+At least 8 other markers are Early Texas Hotels and Inns (within shouting distance of this marker); Wandke House (approx. 0.2 miles away); Samuel Knight Lewis (approx. 1.4 miles away); Nassau Plantation (approx. 2.6 miles away); Winedale Stagecoach Inn (approx. 3.6 miles away); Town of Shelby (approx. 6˝ miles away); Gotcher Trace (approx. 7.2 miles away); Henniger Family Cemetery (approx. 7.4 miles away).
 Touch for a list and map of all markers in Round Top.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 21, 2011, by Jim Evans of Houston, Texas.
-This page has been viewed 449 times since then and 33 times this year.
-Photo 1. submitted on November 21, 2011, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on November 10, 2020.
+It was originally submitted on November 21, 2011, by Jim Evans of Houston, Texas.
+This page has been viewed 529 times since then and 6 times this year.
+Photo 1. submitted on January 7, 2020, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 Wide shot of marker and its surroundings. • Can you help?